Vyral/anne-stewart-blog/_posts/2022-09-27-sellers-why-your-home-is-snubbed-by-buyers.md

 7:03 — Reason No. 8: You don’t have an experienced Realtor&nbsp;

-7:21 — How I can help you
+7:21 — How I can help you&nbsp;

 7:37 — Wrapping up